 - Take a photo that represents joy.

 - Make a photo that is abstract, that would make someone ask, “Is that a photograph?”

 - Take a photo that represents a metaphor for complexity.

 - Take another photo of a timepiece that shows the time you stopped.
 It should be fifteen minutes since step 1, right?

 - Upload your images to your blog, and create a WordPress Gallery for them.

 - Write a blog post about your experience.
 Describe the place you chose to do this, and why you chose it.
 What was the experience like?
 What photos worked for you best?
 What do you think was the most inventive?

-- Do three Daily Creates: Complete three Daily Creates this week.
+- Do three Daily Creates: Complete two Daily Creates this assignment period.
 The website is http://daily.ds106.us/Here’s how to get started:

 - Once you’ve completed your assignment, follow the instructions on the Daily Create to reply via Twitter.
 For your response to show up here you must include